mo7amedaliEbaid/quran/README.md

 # Quran Flutter App

 Welcome to the Quran Flutter app, a comprehensive tool to read or listen to the Holy Quran.
-This app offers a range of features to enhance your Quranic experience.

 ## Featured Reciters